msteinbeck/tinyspline/BASICS.md

 than one, though `q` and `r` may be the 'same' (`q = r`) and, thus, can be seen as a single point.
 As if all this wasn't complicated enough, there is a special case in which evaluating `b` always returns a single point regardless of `b`'s continuity at this point.
-It occurs when the evaluated point is the very first or rather very last point (you can think of a B-Spline's 'ending' points) of a B-Spline.
+It occurs when the evaluated point is the very first or rather very last point of a B-Spline (you can think of a B-Spline's 'ending' points).